Low-cost Initiative for First Time Buyers (LIFT)

 These two schemes are very similar but involve sales by private builders who have been approved by the government.
 It is important to note that where a private developer is involved in the sale the interest free loans provided to the buyer by the government and\or the developer are expected to be repaid by the buyers within ten years.
 Of course the loans can be repaid on a sale of the property or by remortgaging.
 In cases of hardship the ten year period may be extended.

 This scheme allows purchases on the open market by any seller, not simply from housing associations or from builders.
 In theory therefore potentially many more properties could be bought.
 Now any credit worthy first time buyers can apply to this scheme.
 Previous limitations on who could apply have been removed.
 In addition the Scottish Government has provided significant extra funds to increase take up – so rationing of funds is less likely now.
 More applicants can be accommodated

 The scheme requires buyers to take a stake of between 60 and 90 per cent with the balance being a government loan provided through a social landlord.
 The social landlord assesses all applications on behalf of the government.
 Purchase price limits are set under this scheme so that “starter homes” can be bought.
 The low deposit buying LIFT scheme is intended to energise this section of the market by assisting first time buyers.
-The threshold price limits can be seen for the various areas of Scotland by clicking on the links below.

 This is a separate scheme where buyers buy a part share of a property and pay a “rental” for the unpurchased portion.
 This scheme is being phased out and only a few remaining properties can be part purchased in this way.
-For the properties remaining see links below.

 Low deposit buying is designed for first time buyers and Lift applications must be coordinated with obtaining mortgages.
 It is therefore a process which needs to be completed with care.
 For a free consultation on any of the process with an experienced consultant please call the number below.